 Once tissues are accessioned, they are sent to the grossing room where they are grossed by pathologist assistants (PAs).
 Tissues are given a gross description of color, dimensions, weight, as well as any other distinguishing characteristics.
 These characteristics are dictated by the PAs, and computer software translates their dictation into typed words.
 After tissues are described, they are cut into smaller pieces that can be put into cassettes.
 Not all of the tissue is cut into smaller pieces, and for some tissues, only the margins and some representative sections are needed.
 When cutting small pieces of tissues for cassettes, it is important to have the orientation of the tissue clear for future embedding and cutting.
 Orientation of the tissue is assisted with the use of India ink, which marks the margins of tissues.
 Additionally, if large tissues (such as bowels) are sent to the grossing room, they must first be cut open and left in formalin overnight so that fixation can occur throughout the entire tissue.
 Between the gross examinations of each specimen, it is very important for the PAs to clean their workstations in order to prevent carryover of tissues.

 Throughout the week I saw many interesting specimens coming into the grossing room.
 Among these specimens were an infectious uterus, several double mastectomies, and excess fat from a lipectomy.
 I also had the chance to see a dermoid cyst!
 Dermoid cysts are cysts that contain follicles, sweat glands, hair, teeth and/or nerves.
 These types of cysts are created during fetal development whenever skin and other structures become trapped.
-They can be found on the face or the spinal cord, but most commonly occur in the ovaries, which is where the one I saw originated.
+They can be found on the face or the spinal cord, but most commonly occur in the ovaries, which is where the one I saw originated from.
 Another interesting specimen that I came across was a uterus with its ovaries.
 While first observing the tissue, I noticed that it looked fairly healthy, which is uncommon to come across in the grossing room.
-The reason for this appearance was that it was from a patient with gender dysphoria, more commonly known as transgender.
-The patient was most likely going through sex reassignment surgery in order to be more in line with their gender identity.
+It was from a patient with gender dysphoria.
+The patient was most likely going through gender reassignment surgery in order to be more in line with their gender identity.
 It was even possible to tell that the patient was on hormone therapy, as the Fallopian tubes were shrunken, most likely due to the testosterone they were taking.

 Finally, throughout my first week in Histology, I had completed several assignments and tests in order to keep me updated on my knowledge.
 One thing that I was tested on was the gross identification of ten unknown tissues.
 While getting some practice recognizing known tissues, I observed, made note and felt for any distinguishing characteristics.
 Once I was comfortable with identifying those tissues, I then performed the test within 30 minutes.
 I am happy to say that I was able to identify all of the tissues correctly!